 In November 2011, Mr. Ramos entered into an employment agreement with the Company effective through December 31, 2021.
 In April 2013, the agreement was amended to extend the term through December 31, 2022.
-The agreement provides for: (i) a base salary with increases at the discretion of the Compensation Committee; (ii) an annual cash bonus and/or incentive award at the discretion of the Compensation Committee; (iii) certain fringe benefits and vacation; and (iv) reimbursement of business related expenses.
+The agreement, as amended, provides for: (i) a base salary of \$325,000 for calendar year 2013, with annual increases in base salary of \$10,000 through 2022; (ii) a target annual cash bonus of \$375,000 for calendar year 2013, with annual increases in the target amount of \$25,000 through 2022; and (iii) certain fringe benefits.
 Mr. Ramos has agreed not to compete with the Company for a period of three years following his termination and not to solicit employees of the Company and not to solicit customers of the Company for a period of three years following his termination.
-In the event of termination of Mr. Ramos' employment by the Company, other than for cause, Mr. Ramos is entitled to severance payments equal to the sum of his then current annual base salary for twelve months and his then current target bonus (prorated based on the date of termination).
-If Mr. Ramos had been terminated by the Company on December 31, 2014, other than for cause, Mr. Ramos would have been entitled to severance payments equal to \$735,000, paid over twelve months.
-In addition, in the event of termination of Mr. Ramos equal to 100% of his then current annual base salary for 24 months.
-If Mr. Ramos had been terminated by the Company on December 31, 2014, other than for cause, following a change in control of the Company, Mr. Ramos would have been entitled to severance payments equal to \$670,000, paid over 24 months.
-In addition to the change in control provisions provided under the employment agreement, in the event of a change in control on December 31, 2014, Mr. Ramos would also have vested in 40,000 stock options and 900 shares of restricted stock.
+In the event of termination of Mr. Ramos' employment by the Company without cause, or due to his death or disability, Mr. Ramos (or his estate, in the event of his death) is entitled to severance payments equal to the sum of his then current annual base salary for twelve months and his then current target bonus (prorated based on the date of termination).
+If Mr. Ramos' employment with the Company had been terminated under any such circumstances on December 31, 2015, Mr. Ramos would have been entitled to severance payments equal to \$770,000, paid over twelve months.
+In addition, in the event of termination of Mr. Ramos' employment by the Company without cause following a change in control of the Company, or in the event of a voluntary termination of employment by Mr. Ramos within one year of a change in control of the Company, the agreement provides for severance payments to Mr. Ramos equal to 100% of his then current annual base salary for 24 months.
+If Mr. Ramos' employment with the Company had been terminated under such circumstances on December 31, 2015, Mr. Ramos would have been entitled to severance payments equal to \$690,000, paid over 24 months.
+In addition to the change in control provisions provided under the employment agreement, in the event of a change in control on December 31, 2015, Mr. Ramos would also have vested in 600 shares of restricted stock, with a value of \$22,458 based on the closing price of the Company's stock on December 31, 2015.